clemensv/avrotize/README.md

 Parameters:

-- `--avsc`: The path to the Avro schema file to be converted.
+- `--avsc`: The path to the Avrotize Schema file to be converted.
 - `--proto`: The path to the Protobuf schema directory to write the conversion result to.

 Conversion notes:

 - Avro namespaces are resolved into distinct proto package definitions.
-The tool will create a new `.proto` file with the package definition and an `import` statement for each namespace found in the Avro schema.
+The tool will create a new `.proto` file with the package definition and an `import` statement for each namespace found in the Avrotize Schema.
 - Avro type unions `[]` are converted to `oneof` expressions in Proto.
 Avro allows for maps and arrays in the type union, whereas Proto only supports scalar types and message type references.
 The tool will therefore emit message types containing